absmach/magistrala-docs/docs/user-guide/clients/channels.md

 ## Create a Channel

 To create a channel, click on the `+ Create` button present on the top-left corner of the page.
-You can also create multiple channels by clicking on the `+ Create Channels` button and uploading a _.csv_ file.
+You can also create multiple channels by clicking on the `+ Upload` button and uploading a _.csv_ file.

 ![Create channel](../../img/clients/channel-create-buttons.png)